Elizabeth Dunne

-Elizabeth Dunne (born 12 January 1956) is an Irish judge who has served as a Judge of the Supreme Court of Ireland since July 2013.
+Elizabeth Dunne (born 12 January 1956) is a retired Irish judge.
+She served as a Judge of the Supreme Court of Ireland from July 2013 to February 2026.
 She previously served as a Judge of the High Court from 2004 to 2013 and a Judge of the Circuit Court from 1996 to 2004.

 Early career

 Dunne was educated at University College Dublin and received a Bachelor of Civil Law degree and then subsequently studied at the King's Inns.
 She was called to the Bar in 1977.
 She had a broad practice, encompassing family, commercial, chancery and banking law and defamation law proceedings.

 In 1986, she appeared on The Late Late Show with Harry Whelehan in a simulated court argument to advocate a vote in favour of the Fifteenth Amendment of the Constitution of Ireland.
 She co-signed a letter in 1983 opposing the Eighth Amendment.

 She became a Bencher of the King's Inns in 2004.